HemantPundpal/Hemant-Pundpal---C-Projects/TLV/README.md

 Check API description below for details

 Upcoming updates:
-PHASE 2: TLV encoder and decoder V0.2 (in 3 to 4 days)
+PHASE 2 - 1: TLV encoder and decoder V0.1.9
-- TLV decoder support for univeral (integer and UTF8 string) and application tag (application class and context specific class) numbers.
+- TLV parser support for univeral (integer and UTF8 string) and application tag (application class and context specific class) numbers.
 - Including app data layer abstraction for the TLV decoding.
+- Function to parse TLV data buffer (first found TLV object is parsed.)
+- The parse_tlv_object() find the first valid tag and decodes the TLV encoded data, else returns error tag not found or bad TLV data buffer
+- If the tag found of a definite length then the application gets TLV object parsed with value.
+NOTE: If the tag found is of indefinite length (container type), then the caller gets the container TLV object of indefinite length and the caller application should call tlv_search_tag() api to parse a child TLV 0bjects in the container TLV object.
+Application can also parse the entire container TLV object of indefinite length with all its child TLV objects by calling tlv_search_tag() api.
+- NO IMPACT THE API

+PHASE 2 - 1: TLV encoder and decoder V0.2 (Next 3 days)
+- search and parse universal and indefinite lenght application container objects
 - Optimization of the tlv_object.
 - UPDATES WILL NOT IMPACT THE API

-PHASE 2: TLV encoder and decoder V0.3 (to be planned)
+PHASE 3: TLV encoder and decoder V0.3 (to be planned)
 - TLV encoder and decoder support for univeral tag numbers - 'TAG_REAL', TAG_SET_OF and TAG_SEQUENCE_OF.
 - UPDATES WILL NOT IMPACT THE API

-PHASE 3: TLV encoder and decoder V0.4 (to be planned)
+PHASE 4: TLV encoder and decoder V0.4 (to be planned)
 - Integration with serial driver and ring buffer.